AcademySoftwareFoundation/OpenColorIO/SECURITY.md

 # Security and OpenColorIO

 The OpenColorIO Technical Steering Committee (TSC) takes security very seriously.

-OpenVDB was not originally built as an outward-facing library.
+We strive to design secure software and regularly utilise analysis tools to help identify potential vulnerabilities.

-Users should exercise caution when working with untrusted data.
-Code injection bugs have been found in much simpler data structures, so it would be foolish to assume OpenVDB is immune.
+Users should exercise caution when working with untrusted data (config.ocio files, LUTs, etc.).
+Code injection bugs have been found in much simpler data structures, so it would be foolish to assume OpenColorIO is immune.

-OpenVDB is also focused on high performance.
-It will rely on incoming parameters being valid.
-For example, array bounds checking is intentionally avoided.
-Likewise, integer overflow concerns are intentionally not addressed.

 ## Reporting Vulnerabilities

-Quickly resolving security related issues is very important to us.
+Quickly resolving security related issues is a priority.
 If you think you've found a potential vulnerability in OpenColorIO, please report it by emailing security@opencolorio.org.
 Only TSC members and ASWF project management have access to these messages.